Novichok Stockpiling: Lethal Nerve Agent Used In Poisoning Ex-Spy Allegedly Stashed In Russia’s Secret Labs

 Russia is in the hot seat for allegedly stockpiling the lethal nerve agent Novichok and violating the agreement made between 192 countries during the 1997 Chemical Weapons Convention.

-The issue started with the poisoning of a former Russian spy Sergei Skripal, 66, and his daughter Yulia Skripal, 33, in Salisbury on March 4.
-As reported by BBC, the UK government claims the substance used for the attack is the nerve agent is Novichok.
+The issue started with the poisoning of former Russian spy Sergei Skripal, 66, and his daughter Yulia Skripal, 33, in Salisbury on March 4.
+As reported by BBC, the UK government claims the substance used for the attack is the nerve agent Novichok.
 This nerve agent is reportedly “stockpiled” by Russia, adding that they are “culpable” for the attempted murder of their former agent.

 Experts from the Organization for the Prohibition of Chemical Weapons will arrive in the UK to test samples of the nerve agent used to attack the former Russian spy and his daughter.
 Results will be out in about two weeks.